-- Efficiency —Tankless water heaters only warm up the water you access.
+- Economical —Tankless water heaters only warm up the water you use.
 This can save you approximately 20% on your water heating costs.
 They also occupy less space due to the fact they can be mounted on walls, below cabinets or in closets.

-- Stay Away From Water Destruction—When there’s no tank to burst, there’s no plumbing.
-Despite the fact a leak can occur with any equipment, tankless water heaters won’t burst or cause loss the way 40 gallons of water will.
+- Avoid Water Destruction—When there’s no tank to burst, there’s no pipes.
+Despite the fact a leak can happen with any plumbing appliance, tankless water heaters won’t flood or cause loss the way 40 gallons of water will.

-- Purer water—Tankless water heaters don’t collect water.
-That way, you always have pure, clean water that’s not rusty or smelly.
+- Purer water—Tankless water heaters don’t gather water.
+That way, you always have untainted water that isn’t rusty or smelly.

 Stark Services is Here for Each One of Your Plumbing Issues

-Stark Services’s plumbing team can aid in fixing leaks, fitting low-flow fixtures and presenting energy-efficient enhancements.
+Stark Services’s plumbing team in Haltom City can aid in repairing leaks, fitting low-flow equipment and presenting energy-efficient enhancements.